Dog drinks a lot of water? (That's what's behind it)

 You finally want to know and understand why your dog drinks so much and needs to urinate so often?
 There are many reasons, some are normal, harmless and others should be treated urgently.
 So that you finally know how you should act, I have written this guide.
 In addition, at the end you will find a great form to determine the water needs for your dog.

 Why does my dog pee a lot?

-Water letting varies from quadruped to quadruped.
+Water letting varies from dog to dog.
 Are you worried that he might be sick?
 Then you will find below in the last section a checklist with which you can find out the optimal drinking amount of your protégé.

-Drinking plenty of water does not have to be bad.
-Our dear four-legged friends, like all other living creatures, need sufficient drinking water to survive.
+Drinking a lot of water does not have to be bad.
+Our dear dogs, like all other living creatures, need enough drinking water to survive.
 Water is necessary for all bodily functions.